lucidrains/llama-qrlhf/README.md

 Implementation of the Llama (or any language model) architecture with RLHF + Q-learning.

+This is experimental / independent open research, built off nothing but speculation.
+But I'll throw some of my brain cycles at the problem in the coming month, just in case the rumors have any basis.
+Anything you PhD students can get working is up for grabs.

 Will start off by adapting the autoregressive discrete Q-learning formulation in the cited paper below and run a few experiments on arithmetic, using a symbolic solver as reward generator.

 ## Citations